alyssaq/stats-analysis/README.md

  - Mean
  - Median (sorts before calculating)
  - Median Absolute Deviation (MAD)
- - Outlier Detection & Filtering using Iglewicz and Hoaglin's method (MAD)
+ - Outlier Detection & Filtering using Iglewicz and Hoaglin's method (MAD) - Use this if the order of your data does not matter.
- - Outlier Detection & Filtering using Median Differencing (Default method)
+ - Outlier Detection & Filtering using Median Differencing (Default method) - Use this if the order of your data matters.
+This looks at the difference between adjacent points best for time series data.

 ## Node.js / Browserify / ES6 module